liamst19/liamst19.github.io/_posts/2019-05-09-creating-github-repo-from-project.md

 8. Commit changes: `$ git commit -m "added project"`
     9. Push changes: `$ git push origin master`

-The important point is to do `git pull` before adding and commiting anything, /and then/ do `add`, `commit`, and `push`.
+The important point is to do `git pull` before adding and commiting anything, *and then* do `add`, `commit`, and `push`.
 If you have added and commited before pulling from the remote project, pushing will throw an error.
 You will have to integrate by pulling with `--allow-unrelated-histories`:

 ```
 $ git pull origin master --allow-unrelated-histories